nrd10/ProgramofStudyWebApp/README.md

 step allows any changes that are made to the project directory to be reflected in each container's /code directory.
 This means that any changes to files within the current directory will also change matching files in the /code directory since the /code directory contains a copy of each file in the current directory.

-3. `web`: This service runs the Django project in the web application.
-When the container is started the lines specified in "command" are run.
-The commands that are run a) create database migrations b) migrate those migrations to the database c) run multiple Django management commands and d) deploy the Django project on a Gunicorn web server to begin accepting web connections.
+3. `posweb-init`: This service initializes our Django web application.
+We specify to run the 'initserver.sh' Bash script when this container spins up.
+The commands in that Bash script are run and a) create database migrations b) migrate those migrations to the database c) run multiple Django management commands.
 The management commands are explained in greater detail in [Management Commands](#management-commands).
 The management commands that are run when this container starts add permission groups, populate the Course Type table, and create a superuser account if it does not already exist.
+This container is specifically made to ensure a "Connection Refused" error does not occur.
+This error occurs if the web application attempts to connect to the database container before it is ready.
+We use this container to initialize the web application and wait a few seconds before attempting to connect to our database container.
+4. `posweb`: This service runs the Django project in the web application.
+When the container is started the runserver.sh Bash script is run.
+This script deploys the Django project on a Gunicorn web server to begin accepting web connections.
-4. `celery`: This service runs Celery worker processes.
+5. `poscelery`: This service runs Celery worker processes.
 As explained in [Asynchronous & Background Tasks](#asynchronous-background-tasks)
 Celery is a task queue.
 Celery worker processes wait to be delivered a message from our message broker, Redis, when it detects a task is in the queue.
 This container waits to be sent messages from Redis and will then run the associated tasks asynchronously and in the background.
 This allows users to navigate to different web pages after initiating a certain task.
 For example, any task related to import Courses from the Duke API run asynchronously due to this service.
 It makes use of the project files in the /code directory to run celery tasks correctly.
-5. `celery-beat`: This service runs a Celery beat, a scheduler.
+6. `poscelery-beat`: This service runs a Celery beat, a scheduler.
 Certain tasks, such as emailing DGS and Adviser accounts, are configured in Celery in the Django project to run at a scheduled time every day.
 Celery beat is the scheduler that sets the exact time at which emails are sent out to DGS and Advissor accounts.
 This service is responsible for allocating scheduled tasks on the task queue.
 When these tasks are within the queue, Redis will detect them and send a message to the `celery` service which will run the task